brandoneanderson/FoodNationApp/README.md

 ### App Evaluation

 - **Category:** Food

-- **Mobile:** Mobile is essential for instant access to travel information.
+- **Mobile:** Mobile is essential for instant access to meal plans and ingredient information.
-- **Story:** Allows users to plan and track vacations easily.
+- **Story:** Allows users to plan, change, and track their meals easily.
-- **Market:** Targets anyone interested in traveling.
+- **Market:** Targets anyone interested in losing/gaining weight, tracking their protein intake, and cooking.
-- **Habit:** While not habitually used, it serves as a go-to resource for travel guidance.
+- **Habit:** It will be habitually used, and it serves as a go-to resource for meal preparation guidance for your daily meals.
-- **Scope:** Offers a range of features including search, real-time data, favorites, subscriptions, and community interaction.
+- **Scope:** Offers a range of features, including protein range, real-time data, favorites, subscriptions, and community interaction in the future.